nosarthur/traj-infra-upgrade/docs/fundamentals.md

 In MD simulation, there are two types of atoms

 * physical atoms
-* pseudo atoms (virtual sites): They are used to model forcefield better.
+* pseudo atoms (virtual sites): They have fractional charge and 0 mass.
+They are used to model forcefield better.

 In Maestro, the pseudo atoms are not displayed.

 To keep track of the atoms, there are two types of IDs

 * AID stands for Atom ID, defined as the atom index in the full system ct (it is the same as `cms_model.atom.index`).
+It starts with 1.
 * GID stands for Global ID, defined as the particle index in the Desmond internal particle array.
+It starts with 0.

+Note that

-Note that pseudo atoms do not have AID.
+* pseudo atoms do not have AID.
+* sometimes `AID = GID + 1`, but it is not always the case

 To access a particle's coordinate in the trajectory (i.e., the `traj.Frame` object), you have to use GID.
 We have functions to map AID to GID in the `topo` module.
 For example,

 ```python
 import schrodinger.application.desmond.packages.topo as topo